j1211/CompletelyGeister/README.md

 Non Defined.
 (Download and using for you is OK.)

+# How to use
+Drug & Drop logFile to exefile you want view. exefile path = GeisterCompletely\GeisterCompletely\bin\Release

 # How to operate
 Enter ...
 To next step.
 Escape ...
 To end this game.